 “Personal writings” are about themes personal to me.
 This includes – a substantial category – “Autobiographical writings”, which record some of my scattered unpublished musings on my personal history; perhaps sentimental in places, but there is no need to read them if this deters!
 “Verse and Worse” contains my very limited attempts at “poetry of a sort”.
 Maybe I should have expressed such thoughts and feelings in prose form.

 “Transport history” should be expanding, but at the moment comprises “On waterways history writing – thoughts of a heretic”.
-This reproduces a developing series written for the Boat Museum Society’s journal Re:Port, about research and writing related to inland waterways history.
-I am adding to this as items get written and, hopefully, published.
+This reproduces what was a developing series written for the Boat Museum Society’s journal Re:Port, about research and writing related to inland waterways history.
+Since that Society was demolished and closed, and Re:Port with it, I stopped the series.
+However, I may add to this as items get written and published here.

 A more recent innovation is “Joseph’s Monthly Essay”.
-In October 2015 I decided to write an essay, somewhat off the cuff, every month.
-Subjects may overlap with other concerns – notably environmental, transport and conservation history.
-The first one is about Venice, and certainly falls into those categories.
+In October 2015 I decided to write an essay, somewhat off the cuff, every month; I have not been able to fulfil this, so these are more occasional.
+Subjects have overlapped with other concerns – notably environmental, transport and conservation history.
+The first one, about Venice, certainly falls into those categories.
 Others may be far distant from these concerns.